Field theory in Rindler frame and more on the correspondence with thermal field theory formalisms: Brief review on the thermal field

 Here, $\Theta$ is the Heaviside step function.
 The first-row elements are for $(t,t'\in C_{+})$ and $(t,\in C_{+};\,t'\in C_{-})$, respectively.
 While those in the second row are for $(t,\in C_{-};\,t'\in C_{+})$ and $(t,t'\in C_{-})$, respectively.

-Although (\ref{TF13}) are (\ref{TFf1})) in-general different, but for a specific choice $\sigma=\beta/2$ they coincide.
-In this particular case it appears that $\phi=\phi_+$ and $\tilde{\phi}$ gets a physical identity as $\phi_-$ and hence TFD and CTP are equivalent formalisms.
+Although (\ref{TF13}) are (\ref{TFf1}) in general different, but for a specific choice $\sigma=\beta/2$ they coincide.
+In this particular case it appears that $\phi=\phi_+$ and $\tilde{\phi}$ gets a physical identity as $\phi_-$ and hence TFD and CTP might be equivalent for such a spacial situation.
 But in reality these are not physically equivalent.
 In TFD different fields commute whereas the commutation relation between two types of fields in CTP is different.
 Also in presence of interactions, these two formalisms behave differently.

-So far we observed that TFD and CTP formalisms, although physically different, conicide at free theory level for a certain choice of $\sigma$.
+So far we observed that TFD and CTP formalisms, although physically different, coincide at free theory level for a certain choice of $\sigma$.
 Moreover there are certain advantages or disadvantages in the respective formulations.
 For example, TFD is capable of describing the thermal-vacuum state; but deals with a fictitious field.
 Whereas as CTP dose suffer from the first issue while it is free of later one.
 Then naturally one might be wondering whether there is any other way of describing thermal field theory which can provide a middle root such that those issues can be tackled in a better way.
 We found that field theory in Rindler frame can be one such candidate.
 Let us now provide the motivation for such possibility and show how far we can proceed.